UFrameIT/UFrameIT.github.io/index.md

 ## The UFrameIT Framework and Serious Games

-In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to encode and represent the knowledge about the world and its logic.
+In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to encode and represent the knowledge about the world and its logic, whereas we use Unity to create and visualize the virtual world.
-The [MMT](https://kwarc.info/projects/mmt) system can then reason about the world and apply the knowledge in concrete situations, whereas we use Unity to create and visualize the virtual world.
+The [MMT](https://kwarc.info/projects/mmt) system can then reason about the world and apply the knowledge in concrete situations.

 Accordingly, the [UFrameIT group on GitHub](https://github.com/UFrameIT) splits the framework implementation into two parts: